MEET OUR TEAM!

 After graduating from NSCAD in 1999 where she majored in painting but explored other mediums, Trudi commented to her husband artist Donald Curley that she’d had so much fun but still did not know what she wanted to be when she grew up.
 He told her she was a “Project Junkie”.
 That shoe seems to fit as she loves, adventure, learning new things and being immersed in something creative.
 Her favourite jobs have been, working as a Fashion Coordinator for Eaton’s, Montreal, where she grew up and owning and sailing the schooner “Atlantica” as a charter boat with her late husband Tony Mather out of Grenada W.I.
 After moving to Chester she worked at Bonny Lea Farm for years, a job she adored and counts her friends there as family.
 Working as Destination Coordinator for Bluenose Coast she employed her love for Nova Scotia.
 She is a Founding Member of the Chester Art Centre and believes that artists can change the world.

-Joined the Art Centre in 2010 because Janet asked and it sounded like a good way to get into community affairs.
-It has been incredibly interesting to see how the Centre has grown since then - and as it continues grow, exploding with new ideas, goals and programming for everyone.
-I am a small "a" artist, residential designer/draughtsman, ex super yacht cook and crew, ex architect, ex biology major.
-Been around for awhile.
-My focus at the Art Centre is keeping the building and grounds running - with the help of many , and particularly the Executive Director.
+Bunch joined the Art Centre in 2010 because Janet asked her and it sounded like a good way to get into community affairs.
+It has been that and more!
+She is a small "a" artist, residential designer/draughtsman, ex super yacht crew, ex architect, ex biology major.
+Bunch's focus at the Art Centre is keeping the building and grounds running–with the help of many volunteers & staff.

 After childhood in Toronto, university in Montreal(McGill) and time woodshedding and falling in love in Dawson City, Yukon, Chris Luedecke moved to Robinsons Corner with artist Teresa Bergen where they were married in 2005.
 From here he has built a life as a touring and JUNO winning songwriter Old Man Luedecke.
 A global pandemic and reduced activities on the road have enabled him to join the CAC and learn about and hopefully contribute more to the special community that is Chester and its arts centre.